-Reviewing 2015, you’re probably confronted with failure and its cousin, regret.
-I certainly am!
-My list would exhaust your tolerance!
-However, most of the time failure gets “a bad rap.”
-So, I would like to offer a corrective especially for those of us who, because of failures, consider ourselves to be failures.
+In a broken world failure is part of the fabric of life.
+Most of the time failure gets “a bad rap.”
+So, I would like to offer a corrective especially for those of us who, because of failures, beat ourselves up.

-First, you are not a failure.
-You may have failed in 2015.
-Even worse, you may have repeatedly made the same mistake.
-Nonetheless, failure is not your identity.
+First, failure does not define you.
 One’s performance is NEVER one’s identity.
-Of the two criminals crucified with Jesus one of them said: “Remember me when You enter Your kingdom.”
-Jesus said to him, “I will.
-Today you will join me in paradise.”
-The criminal had zero success; yet, he was unconditionally accepted by Jesus.
-Take this to the bank for yourself!
-YOU ARE NOT A FAILURE!
-Joyce Meyers got it right—“We will all fail in life, but nobody has to be a failure.
+Of the two criminals crucified with Jesus, one of them said: “Remember me when You enter Your kingdom.”
+Jesus said to him, “I will.”
+(Luke 23:42-43) Relative to God’s design for living, the criminal had miserably failed.
+Yet, Jesus unconditionally loved him.
+He focused on his BEING, not his DOING.
+Joyce Meyers nails it!
+“We will all fail in life, but nobody has to be a failure.
 Failing at a thing doesn’t make you a failure.”

 Second, though “we all miss the mark” (Romans 3:23), failure can be productive!
-As a matter of fact failure most often is the road to success.
-“Unbelievable!”
-Yes, I know all too well.
-So, note the witness of the following successes—
+As a matter of fact, it can be the road to success.
+Here are a few witnesses.

 - Henry Ford: “Failure is simply the opportunity to begin again, this time more intelligently.”